SGrondin/map-reporting/README.md

 pie[[startx,starty],[endx,endy],[centerx,centery]]
 ```

-A pie is a circle (or part of a circle) drawn from the start point to the end point with the specified center point.
+A pie is part of a circle drawn from the start point to the end point with the specified center point.

 ### Background